 The criteria accompanying the various levels of risk should also be adequately future proofed.
 Currently, the list of unacceptable risks is completely closed, and the mechanism that allows the list of high-risk AI systems to be expanded (Article 7) is very limited.
 High-risk AI systems cannot be materially extended by adding new categories, but only partially modified by adding subcategories to what is already present.

 In putting forward a list of clear criteria, which can be judicially reviewed, the EU legislators should go beyond risks to individual rights, to consider risks to groups, vulnerable individuals including migrants or ethnic minorities, as well as the rule of law and societal risks more broadly.

 Since the nature of AI is defined by its rapid and unpredictable evolution, it is likely to evolve dynamically in the future, and there is a need to ensure that the scope of this mechanism will be expanded, to help futureproof the Act.

-These suggestions to strengthen the proposal are necessarily limited and partial, but aim to provoke debate and anticipate the evidence that our forthcoming analysis of how EU legislators should strengthen the Act to guarantee user and societal interests will bring forward in January.
+These suggestions to strengthen the proposal are necessarily limited and partial, but aim to provoke debate and anticipate the evidence that our forthcoming analysis of how EU legislators should strengthen the Act to guarantee user and societal interests will bring forward in early 2022.